bernie-skipole/indi/README.md

 This Python3 package provides an INDI client with the capability to read instrument properties from indiserver (port 7624) and store them in redis, and in the other direction; can read data published to redis and send it in INDI XML format to indiserver.

 This is done to provide a web framework (or other gui) easy access to device properties and settings via redis key value storage.
 An example web service is provided.
-As the code for this project is developed, the redis keys will be defined and documented here.
+As the code for this project is developed, further documentation, including the redis keys used, will be provided at https://indiredis.readthedocs.io

 Two options are provided :